 Covering nearly three-quarters of Earth’s surface, water is the source of all life on our planet.
 Water-borne transportation has allowed exploration of much of the globe and facilitated the rise and fall of great empires.
-Beneath the surface of our oceans, lakes, rivers, and wetlands lies a physical record of humankind preserved in prehistoric and historic shorelines, shipwrecks, inundated cities, harbor works, and other traces of our past.
+Beneath the surface of our oceans, lakes, rivers, and wetlands lies a physical record of humankind preserved in prehistoric and historic shorelines, in submerged caves and sinkholes, in inundated cities and harbor works, and other traces of our past.

 Archaeology is the scientific study of the human past through the investigation of artifacts (the physical remains of material culture), structures, the use of animals and plants, and human remains.
 Its goal is greater knowledge about past human cultures and behavior.
 Underwater archaeology carries these studies into a specialized environment, one containing numerous challenges and rewards for archaeological investigators.

 The majority of underwater archaeologists specialize in the study of nautical archaeology: the study of the construction and operation of all types of prehistoric and historic watercraft.
 For these specialists, shipwrecks are the focus of research, many of which (but by no means all) may be found underwater.